 We were like, ‘God no!
 It’s only fifteen!’

-Evidentally, we had pulled over in front of a restaurant and they were watching us fight this snake from inside the restaurant and we just threw it in the bag and took off down the road.
+Eventually, we had pulled over in front of a restaurant, and they were watching us fight this snake from inside the restaurant, and we just threw it in the bag and took off down the road.
 We had never even seen the people in the restaurant.
-That had to be a pretty wild sight for them.”
+That had to be a pretty wild sight for them."

 Listen to the full episode of Jake "The Snake" Roberts on the Beaucephus Broadcast below:

 Former radio host and highly sought-after voice actor Beau Becraft offers an all-encompassing podcast with the Beaucephus Broadcast, featuring personal commentary on current happenings in pop culture and beyond.
-The show features interviews with friends, authors, musicians, and notable celebrities including “Jackass” star Chris Pontius, “Saved by the Bell” actor Dustin Diamond, and even yours truly, JP Zarka of ProWrestlingStories.com!
-A highly entertaining listen — Be sure to follow on Facebook, find it on your favorite podcast app, and subscribe!
+The show features interviews with friends, authors, musicians, and notable celebrities, including "Jackass" star Chris Pontius, "Saved by the Bell" actor Dustin Diamond, and yours truly!
+You can follow his show on Facebook and listen on your favorite podcast app.